fabienb4/meteor-up/README.md

-# Meteor Up
+# Meteor Up Debian (uses Sysvinit instead of Upstart)

 #### Production Quality Meteor Deployments

-Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
-It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
-(PRs are welcome)
+Meteor Up Debian (deb-mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
+It is tailored to use Sysvinit instead of Upstart, making it Debian friendly out of the box.

+> /!\ Warning: Stud configuration hasn't been tested.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Grief)](https://www.youtube.com/watch?v=WLGdXtZMmiI)